-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 With hundreds of millions of people now playing these games, there’s a premium on thinking and moving fast.
 Success means outsmarting and out-maneuvering your opponents.
 But you can’t really learn that well by reading some tips or watching someone else play.
 Visor believes that you can learn much better when you get a tip in the middle of a match, and that’s what it does.

-Visor has created a new platform that uses machine learning, computer vision and players’ own performance data to instantly analyze what’s happening in a game, and give gamers objective insights –in real-time — on how they’re performing against the most important metrics.
+Visor has created a new platform that uses machine learning, computer vision and players’ own performance data to instantly analyze what’s happening in a game, and give gamers objective insights –in real time — on how they’re performing against the most important metrics.
 Having that knowledge gives gamers a chance to boost their performance, and can motivate them to improve over time.

 Visor’s approach can help any gamer and will work with any game, but they’re starting with support for Overwatch.